shivchauhan795/Coding-Practice-Questions-2022/CONTRIBUTING.md

 * Make Pull Request.
 * And Done..
 It will be reviewed soon.

+## Note📝
+This repository is in developing stage.
+It would be great if you generate PRs and Issues for preparing this repository.
+Contribution for building Folder Structure, Creating Folders for different problems or any enhancement in the repository are welcomed.✌️

 ## Conditions which is to be taken into Consideration🫡
 1. Only optimised solutions to the already given problem will be merged.
 2. If you want to add any new question, do add your solution with it.